DrSoulain/PREVIS/README.rst

 PREVIS: Python Request Engine for Virtual Interferometric Survey
 ================================================================

+PREVIS is a module to easely know if an astronomical source is observable with the actual interferometric facilities in the world.
+It can perform a single object research (previs_search) or a multiple object research (previs_survey).
-Previs is a module to easely get the observability of a target or a list of targets with the different beam combiners from the VLTI and CHARA interferometers.
-Previs perform a research in the Virtual Observatory (OV) to get useful informations as:
+This research take benefit of the Virtual Observatory (OV) to get useful informations as:

 - Spectral Energy Distribution (SED) from Vizier (http://vizier.u-strasbg.fr/vizier/sed/).
+- Magnitudes: visible (V, R, G), near-infrared (J, H, K) and mid-infrared (L, M, N).
+The SED is used to extract the missing magnitudes of Simbad (http://simbad.u-strasbg.fr/simbad/).
-The SED is used to extract magnitudes (especially L, M, and N mag which are not often included in the standard catalogs),
+  Especially L (3.5 µm), M (4.5 µm), and N (10 µm) magnitudes which are not often included in the standard catalogs,
+- Spectral type,
+- Celestial coordinates,

-- Gaia DR2 distances.
+- Gaia DR2 informations (if exist).

+PREVIS compare the magnitudes to the current limiting magnitudes of each instruments to know if the target is observable given the current performances.
+The actual instruments are installed at:

+- Europeean Very Large Telescope Interferometer (VLTI, https://www.eso.org/sci/facilities/paranal/telescopes/vlti.html), with PIONIER (H band), GRAVITY (K band) and MATISSE (L, M, N bands).
+- American Center for Hight Angular Resolution Astronomy (CHARA, http://www.chara.gsu.edu), with VEGA (V band), PAVO (R bands), MIRC (H band), CLIMB (K band) and CLASSIC (H, K bands).

-Previs compare these magnitudes to the current limiting magnitudes of each instruments.
-It also use the V or G magnitudes to check the guiding issues or the tip/tilt correction limit.
-For the VLTI: If the star is too faint in G mag, Previs research the list of stars around the target (57 arcsec) with the appropriate magnitude and give the list of celestial coordinates usable as guiding star.
-Of course, previs check also the on-site observability given the latitude of both observatory.
+PREVIS also use the V or G magnitudes to check the guiding issues or the tip/tilt correction limit.
+For the VLTI: If the star is too faint in G mag, PREVIS research the list of stars around the target (57 arcsec) with the appropriate magnitude and give the list of celestial coordinates usable as guiding star.
+Of course, PREVIS check also the on-site observability given the latitude of both observatory.

 Recommandation for installation:
 -------------------------------

-In the terminal, go in the downloaded directory PREVIS._version_.
+From the downloaded directory PREVIS._version_.

 Firstly, install dependencies using Conda.
 It's recommended to create a specific environment using (conda create -n env_name) but you can use your base env.
 If you don't use Conda, you can use pip instead.